Resources & Funding Opportunities

 Perennial Opportunities

-Natural Resource and Conservation Service (NRCS)
+Natural Resources and Conservation Service (NRCS)

 NRCS offers financial and technical assistance through cost-share programs for land management practices, including the NRCS Environmental Quality Incentives Program (EQIP).
 EQIP helps integrate conservation into working lands.
 OAK’s webinar (https://www.youtube.com/watch?v=5TjuC8EE68c) explains EQIP eligibility, application process, timeline, and program offerings.
 Learn more about NRCS programs here